DimitrisMaskalidis/Python-2.7-Project-Ferry-boat./README.md

 Create a program that:

    A1.
-Its gonna read the weight of the vehicle and if it doesnt overcome
+It's gonna read the weight of the vehicle and if it doesn't overcome
        the total weight of the ship it enters it.
-After entering it will read what vehicle it is T for Trucks and C for Cars with a check that makes sure it is a T or a C and not something else. if the vehicle cant enter the program stops with a message "IMPORT OF VEHICLES IS OVER".
+After entering it will read what vehicle it is T for Trucks and C for Cars with a check that makes sure it is a T or a C and not something else. if the vehicle can't enter the program stops with a message "IMPORT OF VEHICLES IS OVER".

    A2. print the fee that every vehicle has to pay.